MacPython/dipy-wheels/README.rst

 The wheel-building repository:

-* does a fresh build of the required C / C++ libraries;
+* does a fresh build of any required C / C++ libraries;
 * builds a dipy wheel, linking against these fresh builds;
-* processes the wheel using [delocate](https://pypi.python.org/pypi/delocate).
-  `delocate` copies the required dynamic libraries into the wheel and relinks the extension modules against the copied libraries;
+* processes the wheel using delocate_ (OSX) or auditwheel_ ``repair`` (Manylinux1_).  ``delocate`` and ``auditwheel`` copy the required dynamic libraries into the wheel and relinks the extension modules against the copied libraries;
-* uploads the built wheel to http://wheels.scipy.org (a Rackspace container kindly donated by Rackspace to scikit-learn).
+* uploads the built wheels to http://wheels.scipy.org (a Rackspace container kindly donated by Rackspace to scikit-learn).

-The resulting wheel is therefore self-contained and does not need any external dynamic libraries apart from those provided as standard by OSX.
+The resulting wheels are therefore self-contained and do not need any external dynamic libraries apart from those provided as standard by OSX / Linux as defined by the manylinux1 standard.

 The ``.travis.yml`` file in this repository has a line containing the API key for the Rackspace container encrypted with an RSA key that is unique to the